 Dansko shoes work great as flight shoes because of several factors.

-- Fit – Danskos fit the wearer’s foot while allowing a more natural gait.
-The heel actually lifts when walking just like it would when barefoot
+- Fit – A Dansko will fit the wearer’s foot, while allowing a more natural gait.
+The heel actually lifts when walking just like it would when barefoot.

-- Arch support – Danskos have built in arch support allowing for reduced risk of conditions like plantar fasciitis by stretching the arch of the foot and reducing overloading of any one part of foot.
+- Arch support – Dansko shoes have built in arch support allowing for reduced risk of conditions like plantar fasciitis by stretching the arch of the foot and reducing overloading of any one part of foot.

-- Durability – Danskos can take the abuse of long hours of pushing 200 pound carts, getting toes stepped on by passengers, and thousands of trips up and down that aisle
+- Durability – A Dansko can take the abuse of long hours of pushing 200 pound carts, getting toes stepped on by passengers, and thousands of trips up and down that aisle.

-- Appearance – they come in the traditional clog but many other stylish designs that fit the black or navy dress code that is often required by airlines.
+- Appearance – They come in the traditional clog, but they carry many other stylish designs that fit the black or navy dress code that is often required by airlines.

 While other shoes are available that meet flight requirements, they often do not create enough arch support.
-Sometimes a physician will make a custom orthotic to treat foot pain that can be placed in your current shoes and can alleviate pain.
+Sometimes a physician will make a custom orthotic to treat foot pain that can be placed in your current shoes and to help alleviate pain.

 Pain that persists for several days after a shift is not normal.
-If this occurs sometimes evaluation by a podiatrist will be required to determine proper treatment for your pain.
-There is no need to suffer needlessly, get evaluated and get fitted for a great pair of flight shoes so your feet can begin to feel like the golden age of flying is now.
+If this occurs, evaluation by a podiatrist would be needed to determine the proper treatment for your pain.
+There is no need to suffer!
+Request an appointment to be evaluated and get fitted for a great pair of flight shoes so your feet can begin to feel like the golden age of flying is now.